In-grid-collective/servPubWiki/01 Setup a Local Collaborative Environment/01 section index.md

 * [ ] Should we have a more general overview here?
 - [ ] Should the users and collective work be here?
 - [ ] Make appendix section, make intro section
+- [ ] General notes, more guiding language
+- [ ] Terminal bash in the appendix